Table of Contents

 Founded in 1845, Thomas Cook is the world’s first travel agency.
-A few years ago, the company was one of the world’s leading leisure travel providers operating in 17 countries, owned a fleet of aircrafts and operated thousands of hotels around the world.
+A few years ago, the company was one of the world’s leading leisure travel providers operating in 17 countries, owning a fleet of aircraft and operating thousands of hotels around the world.

 In 2019, the world watched its longest-running travel agency admit failure.

 Thomas Cook is an English businessman, who worked as a gardener and cabinet maker.
 He arranges for a party to travel from his hometown Leicester to Liverpool by train.
 Thus the world’s first travel agency is born.
 In 1846, he takes 350 people from Leicester on a tour of Scotland.
 A few years later he arranges for 150,000 people to travel to the Great Exhibition in London.